 Girl Scouts is the preeminent leadership development organization for girls.
 Girl Scouting builds girls of courage, confidence, and character, who make the world a better place.

 Million Meal Movement empowers volunteers to make a difference through hands-on, high-energy meal-packing events.
 All the food stays right here in Indiana.

 The Humane Society for Hamilton County is the only truly no-kill all access animal shelter in Hamilton County.
 This means giving every animal a chance regardless of age, breed, special medical needs, disability, time, space or cost.
 As an open-admission facility, and the only one serving Hamilton County’s animals and residents, we receive hit-by-car, hoarding, cruelty, and neglect cases, in addition to investigations, stray and unwanted pets 365 days a year.

-Family Voices Indiana provides information, training, and one-on-one support to families of children and youth with special health care needs, and the professionals who serve them.
+Indiana Family to Family provides information, training, and one-on-one support to families of children and youth with special health care needs, and the professionals who serve them.
 We aim to provide families with tools to make informed decisions, advocate for improved systems and policies, and build partnerships between professionals and families.

 Shepherd’s Center of Hamilton County promotes and supports independent lifestyles for senior adults.
 Our Together Today invites adults 55+ to enrich their lives through fun, educational, and healthy activities with friends new and established.
 Learn more online here…

 Heart and Soul Clinic provides free healthcare to individuals who are uninsured or underinsured in Central Indiana.
 The services provided include medical, dental and mental health care.